enuffv/enuffbotting/README.md

 # 🛰️ Information Gathering
 this has features like getting videos, rotating proxies, automatic actions, etc.
+- Cookie Support
+  - Can add cookies from your browser via extension, and then write to txt file.
+The bot will then sort them to be in a big list.
+  - Cycles through cookie sets, adds to browser each instance.
+  - When an instance ends, it uses any others detected, so to make sure that it uses all cookies in the file.

 - Rotating Proxy support
   - Skips some if it doesn't work, some might other times, but to make this better we skip ones that don't load the pages quick enough.
+  - Cycles through them afer each browser instance to make sure that when another cookie set is added, we use a proxy that hasn't been used before, we can test the bad ones again to see if they work.
 - Video Scraping
   - Get random set of videos from a channel, sort, parse.